testomatio/docs/docs/subscriptions/subscriptions.md

 Q: Can I share one license/seat with several members?
 A: No, as it's one member per seat.
 However, you can release the license by removing a member and invite another person to the vacant seat.

+Q: Is it possible to get free read only users in Trial or Free subscription?
+A: No, free read-only users are available in Professional and Enterprise plans.